arindas/manjarno/README.md

 a harmless-looking AUR package that could potentially mess their system!

 ## SSL Certificates
-Manjaro let their SSL certificates expire not once but twice [5]!
+Manjaro let their SSL certificates expire not once, not twice, but thrice [5]!
 The first time, they asked the users to use a private window and/or change the system time [6].
 The second time when the SSL certificates expired, they did the same [7].
+The third SSL certificate expiration was handled a little more sanely[8].

 ## DDoS'ing the AUR

-On 2021-04-26, the AUR (Arch User Repository) was DDoS'd by a bad version of pamac, which is the default Graphical Package Manager for Manjaro [8].
+On 2021-04-26, the AUR (Arch User Repository) was DDoS'd by a bad version of pamac, which is the default Graphical Package Manager for Manjaro [9].

-On 2021-10-14, Pamac was once again blocked by the AUR for shipping another bad version that flooded the AUR with requests [9, 10].
+On 2021-10-14, Pamac was once again blocked by the AUR for shipping another bad version that flooded the AUR with requests [10, 11].

 ## Fishy Finances

-It appears that, in September of 2019, Manjaro switched from holding community donations in Philip Müller's personal bank account to accounts being held by OpenCollective and CommunityBridge [11].
+It appears that, in September of 2019, Manjaro switched from holding community donations in Philip Müller's personal bank account to accounts being held by OpenCollective and CommunityBridge [12].
 This change also brought on Jonathon Fernyhough as treasurer.
-There is also a policy in place that requires all expenses to be discussed on approved channels and nominally approved prior to any purchases [12].
-On (or around) July 24th of 2020, a request for a \$2,000 laptop was made by Philip for developer Helmut Stult [13].
-Johnathon rejected this expense due to lack of prior discussion and questioned the expense [14].
+There is also a policy in place that requires all expenses to be discussed on approved channels and nominally approved prior to any purchases [13].
+On (or around) July 24th of 2020, a request for a \$2,000 laptop was made by Philip for developer Helmut Stult [14].
+Johnathon rejected this expense due to lack of prior discussion and questioned the expense [15].
 The role of treasurer is now back fully in Philip's hands, and has approved the \$2,000 laptop.
 This draws questions on the integrity of Philip's leadership.

 Further discussions and sources: